Aryak-Mohanty/Face_Detect-Proj/README.md

 <h2>📄 License – The Unlicense</h2>

-This project is released into the public domain under The Unlicense.You are free to copy, modify, distribute, or use the project for any purpose, without any conditions.
+This project is released into the public domain under The Unlicense.
+You are free to copy, modify, distribute, or use the project for any purpose, without any conditions.

 <hr>